What is Information Governance?

 The CCG has a responsibility to ensure that all staff are aware of the expectations placed upon them regarding how they use the information they come in to contact with as part of their work for the CCG.
 This may be information which identifies individuals, or which is “commercially sensitive” and would be detrimental to the organisation if its confidentiality was breached.

 The CCG has put in place an pdf Information Governance Policy (521 KB) alongside the IG Handbook, which cover all aspects of Information Governance and will provide guidance and direction on how staff are expected to work with confidential information, and in doing so, ensure compliance with all relevant legislation.

 Fair Processing Notice

 Individuals must be informed, in general terms, how their information may be used by the CCG and the organisations or types of organisation it may be disclosed to.
-To achieve this, the CCG has produced a pdf Layered Privacy Notice (287 KB) which will be displayed wherever members of the public may access the organisation, e.g. in Reception areas of buildings, on this website.
+To achieve this, the CCG has produced a pdf Layered Privacy Notice (1.18 MB) which will be displayed wherever members of the public may access the organisation, e.g. in Reception areas of buildings, on this website.

 The Fair Processing Notice explains why the CCG may collect information about service users, how we will keep it secure, who we may share the information with, and the individuals rights under the Data Protection Act.

 The CCG also have a pdf Fair Processing Notice for Staff (229 KB) to explain what information we may hold about them, how we will keep it secure and who it may be shared with.
 It also details the process in which staff should follow in order to gain access to this information.